-Workers at Texas GM plant approve deal, strike likely to end

-Leaders at the union local office in Arlington apparently think the contract will be approved when national vote totals are announced later Friday.

-The website told members to check after 4 p.m.
-Friday to find out when they return to work.
+GM workers ratify contract, ending contentious 40-day strike

+Although workers at his factory approved the deal, Daru said he voted against it because it still has several different pay scales for workers doing the same jobs.
+“Somebody who is working next to you for 17 bucks per hour, you’re doing the same thing,” said Daru, an electrician who may go back to work Saturday.

+Temporary workers can get permanent jobs after two or three years depending on their start dates, but they start at the bottom of a pay scale, so people doing the same work can end up at different pay rates.

-The new four-year contract includes a mix of wage increases and annual lump-sum payments, as well as an $11,000 signing bonus.
-But it also allows GM to close three U.S. factories that made slow-selling cars and transmissions.
+The deal also includes a mix of wage increases and lump-sum payments and an $11,000 signing bonus.
+But it allows GM to close three U.S. factories, a point of contention for many of the 42.8% of workers who voted no.

-Some production workers could return to work as early as Friday night or Saturday morning, ending a walkout that was big enough to help push down September U.S. durable goods orders by 1.1%, the largest drop in four months.
+The five-week walkout was big enough to help push down September U.S. durable goods orders by 1.1%, the largest drop in four months.

-Trades workers such as machinists and electricians likely will enter the plants quickly, restarting boilers and preparing paint shops, robots and other equipment to restart production.
+“We delivered a contract that recognizes our employees for the important contributions they make to the overall success of the company, with a strong wage and benefit package and additional investment and job growth in our U.S. operations,” GM CEO Mary Barra said in a statement.

+Tricia Pruitt, another worker in Romulus, said the wage gains were worth staying off the job for more than five weeks, but she’s ready to return to work.

 Although GM dealers had stocked up on vehicles before the strike and many still have decent supplies, analysts say GM won’t be able to make up for the lost production.
 Had the strike been shorter, GM could have increased assembly line speeds and worked the plants on overtime to catch up and refill its stock.
 But many of the plants that make popular SUVs and pickup trucks already were working around the clock to keep up with demand before the strike began.